 On February 15, 1973, John H. Morris let go of the reins.
 A large funeral was held.
 The coal mines he’d opened shut down for a day.
 Most every coal miner who ever worked for him came to pay their respects.
 A bitter probate battle emerged between the parasitic wife and his four children.
 The lawsuit featured contested Wills and was fought for years.
 Lawyers swallowed a fair portion of his estate before settlement was reached.
 Mom received his Lincoln City home in probate; as I did from her 45 years hence.

 A few months following graduation from college, I moved to Lincoln City with my motorcycle and a backpack of belongings.
-I collected unemployment checks as did my cousin Dave four years earlier.
+I collected unemployment checks as had my cousin Dave four years earlier.
 I drifted aimlessly along empty beaches, and wandered through ramshackle corridors of the nearby public library.
 I volunteered at the hippie food co-op by day and quaffed beers at the Old Oregon by night.
 I ate the Colonial Bakery’s Sailor Jack muffins for breakfast and baked cheese cakes at home for dessert.
 I watched every inning of the 1975 Cincinnati-Boston World Series.
 I read novels and wrote poetry, and learned how to be alone.
 After several months of introspection I returned home to Enumclaw.

 Leaving that house on a hill, overlooking the Pacific Ocean whose waves regularly crashed onto rocks below, I realized a tiny bit of home would always be waiting for me there.
 I still do.